VIG vs VYM

 What is a Dividend ETF?

-Many investors use dividends to supplement their retirement income from a 401(k), Individual Retirement Account (IRA), or pension.
+Many investors use dividends to supplement their retirement income from a 401(k), traditional or Roth Individual Retirement Account (IRA), or pension.
 As a result, they are often on the lookout for a good dividend stock, but the nice thing with an ETF is that you are not putting all your eggs into one stock.
 Instead, an ETF is a diversified basket of many dividend-paying stocks.

 VIG vs. VYM: What is the Best Vanguard ETF?